Ω

 <George Plhak>

-Ron Smith's N-S Axis Trough Tracking Mount
+Ron Smith's N-S Axis Parabolic Trough Tracking Mount

 These 4 units will raise the water temp 20°F at 2 gallons per minute flow."